ChIP-IT® Express products make Chromatin IP faster & more successful

 Whether you choose to shear your chromatin by sonication or enzymatically, the first step in preparing your sample is cell lysis.
 To get the highest yields and ensure that the lysate is representative of the entire cell, it is critical to completely lyse your sample.
 This can be difficult when working with tissue, as well as cell lines that are resistant to lysis under normal detergent conditions.
 Active Motif's Dounce Homogenizers, which physically disrupt cell membranes, are the best way to prepare lysates that are of the highest quality, yield and concentration possible.

 The increase in efficiency of chromatin immunoprecipitation afforded by the inclusion of protein G-conjugated magnetic beads in ChIP-IT Express has made it possible to develop new kits that dramatically extend the utility of Chromatin Immunoprecipitation.
-These new kits include the first kit that enables the processing of 96 chromatin immunoprecipitation reactions simultaneously, ChIP-IT® Express HT, the first kit for performing sequential chromatin immunoprecipitation, Re-ChIP-IT®, the first kit for studying the involvement of non-coding RNA in epigenetic processes, RNA ChIP-IT®, as well as the first kit for studying DNA:protein interactions from formalin-fixed, paraffin-embedded (FFPE) tissue samples, ChIP-IT® FFPE.
+These new kits include the first kit that enables the processing of 96 chromatin immunoprecipitation reactions simultaneously, ChIP-IT® Express HT, the first kit for performing sequential chromatin immunoprecipitation, Re-ChIP-IT®, the first kit for studying the involvement of non-coding RNA in epigenetic processes, RNA ChIP-IT®, the first kit for studying DNA:protein interactions from formalin-fixed, paraffin-embedded (FFPE) tissue samples, ChIP-IT® FFPE, as well as the first kit to enable chromatin extraction and ChIP to be performed from PBMCs, ChIP-IT® PBMC.

 Whether you are studying histones, histone modifications, transcription factors or chromatin-associated proteins, ChIP-IT & ChIP-IT Express Chromatin Immunoprecipitation Kits will help you achieve your experimental goals.

 In addition to complete kits for magnetic ChIP, Active Motif offers species-specific ChIP-IT Control Kits and ChIP Control qPCR Primer Sets, a large number of chromatin immunoprecipitation (ChIP)-validated antibodies, Protein G Agarose Columns and Magnetic Beads, as well as Ready-to-ChIP Chromatin, all of which help you get better Chromatin IP results.
 To make data interpretation easier for the ChIP-IT® High Sensitivity Kit, we recommend the use of Active Motif's ChIP-IT® qPCR Analysis Kit.